Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 ### Navbar

 When adjusting the screen size the `navbar-brand` was not fitting along with the rest of the menu, forcing it to split over two lines.
-I used CSS to set `navbar-brand` to not display on small screens which solved this, however there was then no link to the index page on the navigation menu.
+I applied CSS `display: none` to the navbar-brand so that it does not display on small screens which solved this, however there was then no link to the index page on the navigation menu.
 I added an index page link to the menu and set that to be hidden on larger screens.
 This enabled full navigation across all screen sizes.

 ![Navbar error](/assets/images/readme-images/navbar-error-1.png)